UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 Else
    - No Actions - (To add one, press 'Action')
 ```
-The notification resource is also very simple as shown in the
+The notification resource is also very simple as shown in the Network Resource.
 ![Network Resource](pics/NR_AlarmZone.png)

+This can be adapated to your prefered notification method.

 ## TODO and issues